Meadosc/compare_dictionaries/README.md

 }
 ```

-They have the same top level keys, but are clearly diffent structures!
+They have the same top level keys, but are clearly different structures!
 The solution is of course to compare the keys of the nested dictionaries.
 But how deep do they go?
 And how many times are you willing to do this manually before it becomes tedious and you want to automate the process?

 Congratulations, you've just walked through my thought process while exploring a large database with inconsistent data.